 Not charging you for shaving your head when your hair is falling out (that experience will be another blog).

-A listening ear when I need to vent, cry a little or talk about how I don’t want to talk about cancer time.
+A listening ear when I need to vent, cry a little or talk about how I don’t want to talk about cancer all the time.
 A strong shoulder is wonderful, especially when it’s attached to a handsome face with the prettiest blue eyes ever 🙂

 Care packages – some that have come from as far as Florida and New Hampshire!